5 Ways Technology has Changed Real Estate

 Sellers would often settle for less than the house was worth in an effort to move sooner.
 Things are different today because the second a real estate listing goes live or the price is dropped, thousands of potential buyers get immediate notification via the internet.

 Not only does this create a larger pool of potential buyers, these buyers can locate attractively priced properties as soon as they go live.
 Instead of losing the house to other buyers, these notifications can put you first in line to a property that drops within your price range.

-Although the technology in the real estate landscape is changing, it doesn’t mean realtors are going to be losing their jobs any time soon.
+Although there are many types of real estate websites and is constantly changing, it doesn’t mean Realtors are going to be losing their jobs any time soon.
 With the buyers and sellers making use of more technology, it only means more people will come to the realtor when they are ready to make the purchase or sell their home.